Health effects of alcohol: Pregnancy

 Medical organizations strongly discourage drinking alcohol during pregnancy.
 Alcohol passes easily from the mother's bloodstream through the placenta and into the bloodstream of the fetus, which interferes with brain and organ development.
 Alcohol can affect the fetus at any stage during pregnancy, but the level of risk depends on the amount and frequency of alcohol consumed.
 Regular heavy drinking and heavy episodic drinking (also called binge drinking), entailing four or more standard alcoholic drinks (a pint of beer or 50 ml drink of a spirit such as whisky corresponds to about two units of alcohol) on any one occasion, pose the greatest risk for harm, but lesser amounts can cause problems as well.
 There is no known safe amount or safe time to drink during pregnancy, and the U.S. Centers for Disease Control and Prevention recommends complete abstinence for women who are pregnant, trying to become pregnant, or are sexually active and not using birth control.

 Prenatal alcohol exposure can lead to fetal alcohol spectrum disorders (FASDs).
 The most severe form of FASD is fetal alcohol syndrome (FAS).
 Problems associated with FASD include abnormal facial development, low birth weight, stunted growth, small head size, delayed or uncoordinated motor skills, hearing or vision problems, learning disabilities, behavior problems, and inappropriate social skills compared to same-age peers.
 Those affected are more likely to have trouble in school, legal problems, participate in high-risk behaviors, and develop substance use disorders like excessive drinking themselves.

 Cardiovascular disease

 In 2010, a systematic review reported that moderate consumption of alcohol does not cause harm to people with cardiovascular disease.
 However, the authors did not encourage people to start drinking alcohol in the hope of any benefit.
 In a 2018 study on 599,912 drinkers, a roughly linear association was found with alcohol consumption and a higher risk of stroke, coronary artery disease excluding myocardial infarction, heart failure, fatal hypertensive disease, and fatal aortic aneurysm, even for moderate drinkers.
 The American Heart Association states that people who are currently non-drinkers should not start drinking alcohol.

-Alcohol consumption also increases the risk of developing harmful abnormal heart rhythms such as atrial fibrillation, even with regular light to moderate alcohol use.
+Insulin response

+Alcohol is known to potentiate the insulin response of the human body to glucose, which, in essence, "instructs" the body to convert consumed carbohydrates into fat and to suppress carbohydrate and fat oxidation.
+Ethanol is directly processed in the liver to acetyl CoA, the same intermediate product as in glucose metabolism.
+Because ethanol is mostly metabolized and consumed by the liver, chronic excessive use can lead to fatty liver.
+This leads to a chronic inflammation of the liver and eventually alcoholic liver disease.

+Alcohol consumption can cause hypoglycemia in diabetics on certain medications, such as insulin or sulfonylurea, by blocking gluconeogenesis.

+Alcoholic beverages show a lower satiety value per calorie.